raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

-In our simulation the **tree management** slider will control the speed the trees grow.
+In our simulation the **tree management** slider will control the speed new trees grow.
 Moving the slider to the right will speed up the growth whilst moving to the left will slow down the growth.
 When the slider is at the right the simulation will wait 1 seconds to plant a tree and when it is at the left it will wait 6 seconds to plant a tree.

  ![image of the slider maths](images/slider-maths.png)

 This means if `tree management`{:class="block3variables"} equals `4` the wait time will be 2 seconds but if `tree management`{:class="block3variables"} equals `1` the wait time will be slower at 5 seconds.

-You need to add a set of blocks to make sure that the trees growth quickly reacts to a change in the **tree management** slider.
+You need to add a set of blocks to make sure that the speed new trees grow quickly reacts to a change in the **tree management** slider.

 --- task ---